15 Trampoline Safety Rules for Kids

 Backyard trampoline

-They could land wrong, hit springs, or even launch themselves off the trampoline pad, if there is no safety net.
+They could land wrong, hit springs, or even launch themselves off the trampoline pad if there is no safety net.
 If you see kids starting to bounce too high, tell them to take it easy.

 4. No Toys or Equipment

 Toys on the trampoline can be a recipe for disaster.
-They can turn into real projectiles when someone is bouncing.
+They can turn into actual projectiles when someone is bouncing.
 A misplaced toy can also cause someone to land wrong after a jump, leading to injuries.

 You should always keep the trampoline clear of loose objects to keep everybody safe while jumping.